ShangdeHan/Robbie_Platform/README.md

 # Unity_RobbiePlatform
 ### A 2D game made in Unity and written in C#

+#### Play Method:
+* Method 1: Go to Executable Game file and download RobbieGame.zip file to play directly.
+* Method 2: Download all GitHub file and open it from Unity.

 #### Game play:
 * "S" or "←": Move left.
 * "R" or "→": Move right.